vebjornFH123/BLA_calculator/readme.md

 ## Description:

 Welcome to the Blood Alcohol Calculator repository!
-This repository contains a basic web application for calculating Blood Alcohol Concentration (BAC) based on the number of drinks consumed and the time elapsed since drinking, utilizing the official BAC formula.
+This repository contains a basic web application for calculating Blood Alcohol Level (BAL) based on the number of drinks consumed and the time elapsed since drinking, utilizing the official BAL formula.

 ## View Project Online: